kkrugler/flink-training/ecommerce/serialization/README.md

 under the License.
 -->

-# Lab: eCommerce Windowing
+# Lab: eCommerce Serialization

 ## Introduction

-This lab is the hands-on part of the "Apache Flink Bootcamp" Windowing training by Ververica.
-Please follow the [Setup Instructions](../../README-Bootcamp.md#setup-your-development-environment) first and then continue reading here.
+This lab provides the basis of the hands-on part of the "Apache Flink Bootcamp" training by Ververica.
+Please follow the [Setup Instructions](../../README.md#setup-your-development-environment) first and then continue reading here.

 ### Infrastructure

-During the training, participants will be asked to run the Flink job `ECommerceWindowing1Job` locally as well as on Ververica Platform.
+During the training, participants will be asked to run the Flink job `AnalysisJob` locally as well as on Ververica Platform.

 ### Running Locally

-Executing `com.ververica.flink.training.exercises.ECommerceWindowing1Job#main()` should create a local Flink cluster running the analysis job and serving Flink's Web UI at http://localhost:8081.
+Executing `com.ververica.flink.training.exercises.AnalysisJob#main()` should create a local Flink cluster running the analysis job and serving Flink's Web UI at http://localhost:8081.
 If port 8081 is blocked and Flink won't start, or if the Web UI is not showing up, you can also configure and force the local mode via the `--local` program argument and set the port the Web UI is listening on: